Salesforce: 50 Fremont

 SNA DISPLAYS INSTALLS LONGEST 4 MM LED WALL IN U.S.

 Sansi North America (SNA) Displays completed installation of a 106-foot-long, 4 mm LED video display in the Salesforce lobby at 50 Fremont Street in San Francisco.

 It is the longest continuous 4 mm LED screen in the United States.

 OVER 7 MILLION PIXELS

 The display features a tight 4 mm pixel pitch, meaning the center of each pixel is only .16 inches from the center of an adjacent pixel.
-The video wall is approximately 12'7" high by 106'5" wide with a resolution of 960 x 8,112 pixels.
-Accounting for the elevator entrance cutouts, the display consists of more than seven million pixels, comparable to many LED spectaculars like those found in Times Square.
+The video wall is approximately 12'7" high by 106'5" wide with a resolution of 960 x 8,112 pixels, excluding the elevator cutouts.
+Accounting for the elevator cutouts, the display consists of more than six million pixels, comparable to many LED spectaculars like those found in Times Square.